Click on a question below to find out the answer

 Drifters offers canal boat hire from 45 bases across England, Wales and Scotland.
 You can see exactly where they are and the routes available via our interactive canal map.

 Our canal boat holidays appeal to a wide variety of interests.
 You can get away from it all on the tranquil backwaters of the rural canals with their quaint waterside pubs, or travel through major towns and cities, mooring up to explore exciting waterside destinations along the way.

 There is also plenty to do on the water itself, including piloting your own boat, operating locks, exploring backwaters, and maybe taking in a little fishing or soaking up the sun!
 The slow pace of the waterways is one of the main attractions to many and because you travel only as far as you wish each day, your holiday can be as relaxing or as energetic as you choose.

 Do I need any previous experience?

+No, you don’t need any previous boating experience and tuition is included in all our holiday packages.
 This will include how to steer your boat, daily boat checks, operating locks and safety instructions.

 Don’t be afraid to ask questions to ensure that you are completely confident and can get the most enjoyment from being captain of your own vessel.